-In the heart of India, amidst the breathtaking landscapes of Gujarat, stands a colossal figure that beckons travelers from around the world.
+In the heart of India, amidst the breathtaking landscapes of Gujarat, stands a colossal figure that attracts travelers from around the world.
 The Statue of Unity, a tribute to India’s Iron Man, Sardar Vallabhbhai Patel, stands tall and proud.
 But beyond its majestic stature lies a tale of significant economic impact.
 Join us on a journey as we peel back the layers of Statue of Unity Revenue!

 This marvelous structure is not just a symbol of unity but a favorite destination of tourists.
 Read on to discover the economic secrets behind the Statue of Unity!